smyrman/gitsy/README.rst

 Most commands are explained in detail below.

-gitsy init: Adding a directory to be synced by GiTsY
+gitsy init: Adding a directory to be synced by Gitsy
 ----------------------------------------------------

-1. To setup a new directory to be synced by GiTsY, do the following on your local machine (given that the folder $HOME/project1 exist, and include some content other then empty folders)::
+1. To setup a new directory to be synced by Gitsy, do the following on your local machine (given that the folder $HOME/project1 exist, and include some content other then empty folders)::